Garden & Pool

 There are numerous benefits to converting a swimming pool to a saltwater pool.
 Not only do saltwater pools provide a more natural swimming experience, but they are also easier to maintain and more cost-effective in the long run.

 • Gentler Swimming Experience – The water in a saltwater pool is softer and silkier than the water in a traditional chlorine pool, which can be harsh on the skin and eyes.
 This means that you and your family can swim comfortably for longer periods of time without experiencing discomfort.
+You may notice that you are slightly more buoyant – although only 10% of the salt as compared to ocean water, you may float just a bit easier.

 • Less Maintenance – With a saltwater system, you won’t have to worry about adding chlorine tablets or shock treatments to the water.
 Instead, the saltwater generator will automatically produce the necessary amount of chlorine to keep the water clean and clear.
 This means less time spent maintaining your pool and more time enjoying it.